hahwul/urx/README.md

 <img src="https://img.shields.io/badge/Rust-000000?style=for-the-badge&logo=rust&logoColor=white"></a>
 </p>

-Urx is a command-line tool designed for collecting security-related URLs from OSINT archives, such as the Wayback Machine and Common Crawl.
-Built with Rust for efficiency, it uses asynchronous processing to quickly query multiple data sources.
-This tool streamlines the process of gathering and analyzing URL information, which is crucial for effective security testing.
+Urx is a command-line tool designed for collecting URLs from OSINT archives, such as the Wayback Machine and Common Crawl.
+Built with Rust for efficiency, it leverages asynchronous processing to rapidly query multiple data sources.
+This tool simplifies the process of gathering URL information for a specified domain, providing a comprehensive dataset that can be used for various purposes, including security testing and analysis.

 ## Features

 - Fetch URLs from multiple sources (Wayback Machine, Common Crawl, OTX)
 - Process multiple domains concurrently
 - Filter results by file extensions or patterns
+- Use presets (predefined filter sets) for convenience (like "no-image" to exclude all image-related extensions)
 - Multiple output formats (plain, JSON, CSV)
 - Output to console or file
 - Support for reading domains from stdin (pipeline integration)